emu-russia/dmgcpu/topo.md

 ## Buried Contacts

 None.
 If you want to connect poly and diffusion side by side, a small bridge of M1 is used.

+## Perfectly Amount of Silicon

+The SM83 topology has one interesting property.

+Usually studying chips is a time-consuming process and in the process of studying some part you sometimes have to wonder - "When will it end?".
+Usually after zooming out the picture remains not even half done :smiley:

+But with SM83 it happens quite uniquely - you just have to think about it and the processing of the next section is immediately finished on time.
+Not sooner or later.

+I think this is an important feature, and it's worth mentioning here.